maggie-barr-db/automated-databricks-infrastructure/azure/README.md

 - The storage account name is auto-generated from `project_name` with a random suffix to satisfy Azure naming rules.
 - The Databricks workspace is created with public network access enabled by default.
 You can change `public_network_access_enabled` to `false` and integrate with a VNet if needed.
 - This configuration does not create Databricks resources (clusters, jobs) and does not mint PATs.
 Prefer AAD auth in the CLI.

+### Unity Catalog

+This baseline does not configure a metastore.
+If your workspace already has a metastore assigned by your platform team, you can create catalogs via the UI or CLI.
+If no metastore is assigned, ask your platform team to assign one.